 The director is ultimately responsible for every image and sound that appears on the screen – and thus for a film’s artistic success or failure.

 This five-week film directing course provides a detailed overview of the skills, knowledge and professional requirements for those wishing to direct for the screen.
 The information covered in the Director’s Foundation Certificate includes how a director works with and interprets the screenplay, working with actors in rehearsal and on-set, and the technical aspects of directing.
 It will also cover what a director does on the day of the shoot, and then working with the editor.

-The script is the blueprint for a movie.
-The director's job is to read and interpret the screenplay.
-Discover how a good director translates the written word into the visual elements on the screen.
+The script is the blueprint for a movie; it is the director’s job is to interpret the screenplay and then bring it to life.
+Students will first discover how a good director translates the written word into the visual elements on the screen.

-Directors use a variety of shots and lenses to compose their scenes and create a vocabulary of cinematic techniques and processes.
-Directors must learn the do's and don'ts of film grammar.
+Directors use a wide variety of shots and lenses to compose their scenes and create a vocabulary of cinematic techniques.
+It is especially important for directors to learn the do’s and do not’s of the grammar of directing.

 Week 3: The Director and the Rehearsal

 One of a director’s biggest challenges is to effectively communicate his/her vision with the cast.
 Therefore, it is crucial for directors to learn how to run a rehearsal in addition to creating mood and tension on-screen by inspiring the actors.
 In addition, this class involves working with and directing real actors.